 All assisted living in Florida is regulated by the state’s Agency for Health Care Administration’s Bureau for Health Facility Regulation.

 Given Florida’s large size, there is a considerable difference in the cost of memory care statewide.
-For 2023, it is projected that, on average, the cost for memory care in Florida will be $8,349 per month.
+In 2024, on average, the cost of memory care in Florida is $9,017 per month.
 However, even in the same geographic areas, the cost of memory care may go up or down by 20% depending on amenities and occupancy rate.

 Notably memory care in The Villages is expensive.
 Well above the state average, but even within The Villages, there is variation.
 For those unaware, the Villages is an age-restricted community near the middle of the state that spans 30 square miles and has a population of more than 100,000.

-The least expensive place for memory care is in Gainesville.
+The least expensive place for memory care is in the Tampa area.

 In Florida, in order to be admitted to an assisted living residence there are several requirements that must be met.
 They include: